hermelin/Hermelin-legacy/README.md

 I think it is sad that there aren't much [free](https://www.gnu.org/philosophy/free-sw.html) Twitter Clients, so i don't want Hotot to die.

+In the future i want to remove every line with jQuery/coffescript out of Hermlein/Hotot because it really slows it down.

 ##Installing the Chrome/Chromium Version:

 At this point i don't have any chrome webstore dev acc so you sadly can't find it in the store.
 (This will change in the future!)